Using Open-Ended Survey Questions in Survey Research

-A good open-ended question allows enough autonomy for respondents to lean into their experience to answer thoughtfully and meaningfully yet is structured well enough to keep them on topic.
-How do you strike this balance?
-The first step is to know the right way to frame your open-ended question.
+• Add Structure: A good open-ended question allows enough autonomy for respondents to lean into their experience to answer thoughtfully but is also structured well enough to keep them on topic.
+Ensure the question is straightforward and unambiguous to avoid confusion and ensure respondents understand what is being asked.

 1) Full Essay Question